 The transition from one system to another can be cumbersome, but this is nothing to worry about.
 According to BUSINESS TOWN, there has been an integration of old systems with the new ones in software such as PDF Element which has seen the transformation of paper forms to PDF formats which can be handled with ease nowadays.

 Accounting professionals have it easy with the optical character recognition (OCR) feature in most PDF software.
-This feature mitigates data, capture errors and makes it less timeous to capture relevant data with no data entry clerks or a big budget.
+This feature mitigates data, captures errors, and makes it less timeous to capture relevant data with no data entry clerks or a big budget.

 Apart from the data extraction, the information is well organized and structured in a usable format with minimal hustle.
 In this manner, no time gets wasted sitting for hours doing the same thing repeatedly.